QTIM-Lab/qtim_gbmSegmenter/README.md

 * T2, T1pre, T1post, FLAIR: Filepaths to DICOM folders.
 Can be filepaths to niftis if the -niftis flag is set.
 * output_folder: A filepath to your output folder.
 This folder will be created if it does not already exist.
 * -gpu_num: Which CUDA GPU ID # to use.
-* -niftis: Input nifti files instead of DIOCM folders.
+* -niftis: Input nifti files instead of DICOM folders.
 * -nobias: Skip the bias correction step.
 * -preprocessed: Skip bias correction, resampling, and registration.
 * -keep_outputs: Do not delete files generated from intermediary steps.